Embark Behavioral Health

 A co-occurring disorder is when you have one or more mood disorders and a co-occurring SUD.
 This difficult combination can be difficult to treat, but it is not impossible.
 You can take charge of your life, take control of your co-occurring disorder and beat the odds.
 You can seek treatment in an outpatient program and find the help you need before it gets any worse.
 You may have co-occurring diagnoses, but you can make your life whole.
 Call today.

-You can get help with both mood disorders and substance use by calling Potomac Programs 1-855-809-0409 today.
+You can get help with both mood disorders and substance use by calling Embark Behavioral Health 1-855-809-0409 today.
 Two diagnoses means double the success when you seek treatment.